 We hope these checklists will do the same for you.

-a.
+- Architecturea.
 MVC (Model View Controller) is sometimes jokingly called Massive View Controller in iOS development.
 These massive controllers that do everything are common mistakes for beginners.
 They are not acceptable.
 As needed, split out table related delegates/data sources from the view controller into their own separate classes.
 Split out views (especially if they are reused) into their own view classes.
 Make sure helper methods are pushed out into helper classes.
 In addition, the View Controller should not make any calls to the server, instead the Model or a manager class should handle this.b.
 Some good sample code/tutorials/patterns: Lighter View Controllers, Viper and BrowseOverflow (from the iOS TDD book).

 UIView’s size and origin.